justin-ardini/cs123final/README.md

 ## How to use:
 The program can be run with the cs123final executable, run with qmake, or can be edited in QtCreator using the .pro file.

-The following commands can be used:
+The following commands can be used:<br>
 ** D ** - toggles depth-of-field<br>
 ** M ** - displays the depth values<br>
 ** Left ** and ** Right ** arrows - change the focal range of the depth of field shader<br>